fcarriedo/watcha/README.md

 # Watcha.go

-`watcha` is a little program that syncs the files given in the manifest from the source to the dist
+`watcha` is a little tool to sync files on an individual basis.

 ## To Build